Taming Data and Transformers for Audio Generation

 Paper

-Taming Data and Transformers for Audio Generation (514 KB)
+Taming Data and Transformers for Audio Generation (2.1 MB)

 Moayed Haji-Ali, Willi Menapace, Aliaksandr Siarohin, Guha Balakrishnan, Sergey Tulyakov, and Vicente Ordonez